Kaqchikel language: Geographic distribution

-External classification
+Classification

 Kaqchikel is a member of the Mayan language family.
 Mayan languages fall under the Proto- Mayan language family.
 This family is broken into four branches: Western, Eastern, Yucatecan, and Huastecan.
 Kaqchikel falls under the Qichean and Quichean Proper.
 Quichean Proper breaks down into four new languages: Kaqchikel, Tzʼutujil, Kʼicheʼ, and Achi.
 Tzʼutujil is the closest dialect to Kaqchikel.
 Mayan languages are spoken throughout Mexico, Guatemala, Belize, and Honduras.

 In Joseph Greenberg's Amerind hypothesis, Kaqchikel is classified as a member of the Penutian stock, in the Mayan branch of the Mexican family within that stock.
 However, this hypothesis has been largely discounted by modern linguists.

 Greenberg's hypothesis has received significant amounts of negative criticism from many important linguists ever since it was first published in 1987.
 In Greenberg's etymological dictionary of Amerind, Kaqchikel words are found in 5 entries.
 Four of the entries are unremarkable; but the fifth uses two words, a-ĉin and iŝ-tan, as examples of a protoword *tʼina / tʼana / tʼuna, meaning "son/child/daughter" despite the fact that a-ĉin was already used in the dictionary to mean "elder".
 This is an example of a commonly cited flaw in the work, which is that Greenberg reaches too far in search of evidence.
 In general, the documentation of Kaqchikel in the Amerind etymological dictionary serves to highlight the problems with the hypothesis more than it helps Greenberg's cause.